 NEVER (hallucination risk)

-The routing logic in practice: classify incoming pages by archetype (using a lightweight vision classifier or heuristic rules), then route to the appropriate model.
+The routing logic in practice: classify incoming pages by page type (using a lightweight vision classifier or heuristic rules), then route to the appropriate model.
 FireRed is the speed-optimised default for structured content.
 Hunyuan is the accuracy fallback for degraded inputs, formulas, and blank-page gating.

 A blank-detection step before the main OCR pass is worth implementing regardless of which model you use for content extraction.
 Hunyuan's perfect blank-page detection makes it a strong candidate for this gating role.